 Lightweight Aluminum MGL Spool

 The Lightweight Aluminum Magnumlite (MGL) spool is a game-changer for casting distance and control.
-By reducing spool inertia, the Bantam minimizes backlash potential, allowing anglers to achieve longer, more accurate casts with ease.
+By reducing spool inertia, the Bantam minimizes backlash potential, allowing anglers to achieve longer, more accurate casts easily.

 SilentTune Vibration Reduction

 Vibration reduction is more of an “aesthetic” feature.
-The vibration won’t impact your fishing, but it makes the reel feel cheap.
-All of Shimano’s premium reels come with a vibration reduction feature that just makes the line fly off the spool so fluidly.
+The vibration won’t impact your fishing, making the reel feel cheap.
+Shimano’s premium reels have a vibration reduction feature that makes the line fly off the spool so fluidly.

 Super Free Spool